quic-mtuttle/aimet/Docs/quantsim/qat.rst

 Quantization-aware training
 ###########################

-Quantization-aware training (QAT) finds better-optimized solutions than post-training quantization  (PTQ) by fine-tuning the model parameters in the presence of quantization noise.
-This higher accuracy comes at the usual cost of neural network training, including longer training times and the need for labeled data and hyperparameter search.
+Quantization-aware training (QAT) finds better optimized solutions than post-training quantization (PTQ) by fine-tuning the model parameters in the presence of quantization noise.
+This higher accuracy comes with the usual costs of neural network training, including longer training times and the need for labeled data and hyperparameter search.

 QAT modes